VISA: may or may not be necessary to obtain in order to enter a given country. Requirements vary depending on your citizenship.

 Students must apply for a residence permit to study in Norway through the Norwegian Directorate of Immigration website.
 Select "Want to Apply," enter country of citizenship, click "Study Permit" at select "University".
 Follow the prompt "How to Apply" to obtain information on required documents, application fees, and other important information, such as setting up an interview at the San Francisco or other appropriate consulate (if required).

-Students may choose to apply as if they were already in Norway so they can submit their application documents at the Police Station in Kristiansand after they arrive (rather than traveling to California).
+Students may choose to apply as if they were already in Norway.
+They can submit their application documents at the police station in Kristiansand after they arrive (rather than traveling to California).
 Students book an appointment at the Police Station after they complete the application on the website.
-Click Here to start the online application: select "Already in Norway", "Taking part in an exchange between a Norwegian and a foreign higher education institution", and input Kristiansand as the municipality.
-A checklist of required documents will be available to review which will be needed for the appointment at the Police Station when you arrive in Kristiansand.
-This appointment should be scheduled for some time during the first days of arrival in Kristiansand and students should not make travel plans for outside of Norway until the permit is obtained.
-To learn about scheduling the appointment at the Police Station after completing the residence permit application, click here.
+Click Here to start the online application: select "Already in Norway," "Taking part in an exchange between a Norwegian and a foreign higher education institution," and input Kristiansand as the municipality.
+A checklist of required documents will be available to review which will be needed for the appointment at the police station when you arrive in Kristiansand.
+This appointment should be scheduled for some time during the first days of arrival in Kristiansand, and students should not make travel plans for outside of Norway until the permit is obtained.
+To learn about scheduling the appointment at the police station after completing the residence permit application, click here.

 The Royal Norwegian Consulate General in San Francisco contact information is:

 San Francisco, CA 94105 USA